 - Mid-back pain (flank), below the ribs, near where the kidneys are located

 BUN also may be ordered:

-- At regular intervals to monitor kidney function in those with chronic diseases or conditions such as diabetes, congestive heart failure, and myocardial infarction (heart attack)
+- At regular intervals to monitor kidney function when you have a chronic disease or condition such as diabetes, congestive heart failure, or when you have had a heart attack

-- At regular intervals to monitor kidney function and treatment in people with known kidney disease
+- At regular intervals to monitor kidney function and treatment when you have been diagnosed with kidney disease

 - Prior to and during certain drug treatments to monitor kidney function